-After you are fully recovered (up to 4 hours) you will be informed of the outcome of cardioversion and discharged.
+After you are fully recovered (up to four hours) you will be informed of the outcome of cardioversion and discharged.
 You will be advised regarding any changes to your medication.
-Please note anaesthetic may stay in your bloodstream up to 24hrs hence we advise against driving or taking public transport alone.
+Please note anaesthetic may stay in your bloodstream up to 24 hours so we advise against driving or taking public transport alone.